-You assign a handle to be Scene Master by pressing Record then Create Master (or from the Assign Masters button on the System menu).
-The Scene Master is set to Live mode by default which means that all changes are immediately output as usual.
+You assign a handle to be Scene Master by pressing Create Master (or from the Assign Masters button on the System menu).
+The Scene Master is set to Live mode by default which means that all changes are immediately output as usual.then

 To enter preset mode, press the blue button of the Scene Master.
 The display above the master will show "Preset" and the background turns purple.